broke-protocol/broke-protocol/docs/Examples/Server/Events.md

 > This example will cover the basics of the ``EventsHandler``.
 This class is used for a lot of things including game events, CEF events, and custom events.

 ## What is the ``EventsHandler`` class?
-The ``EventsHandler`` class is a class that allows resources to communicate with each other, CEF events to Plugins, and game events (Map Trigger objects for example) to callback to your Plugins.
+The ``EventsHandler`` class is a class that allows resources to communicate with each other.
+CEF UI events, and game events can all callback to your plugin methods tagged with [CustomTarget].
+Game events include Map Trigger objects or Custom Entity actions (see 'Custom Entity Actions' on the [Modding Guide](https://brokeprotocol.com/modding-guide)).

 In this example we are going to show you how to do the following:
 - Register Custom Events & Call them
 - Subscribe to existing events